Skip to content

 PAYMENT

 Payment is due on the 1st of each month.
-Students are required to pay for either four or five lessons in advance.
-This will be determined based on the number of times your scheduled lesson day occurs within the upcoming month.
-New students who join on a date other than the 1st are required to pay for four lessons in advance with any balance remaining deducted from the following month’s lesson fees.
+Students are required to pay for the month of lessons in advance.
+New students who join on a date other than the 1st will be charged a prorated amount due at their first lesson.

 PAYMENT METHODS